Welcome to #GlobalTalk!

 Usage Rules:

-• Don't use SimpleText or TeachText to print documents, a nasty glitch can occur and freeze your system, while continuing to print multiple copies to a printer you selected
+• Don't use SimpleText or TeachText to print documents, a nasty glitch may occur and freeze your system, while continuing to print multiple copies to a printer you selected.

 • Keep an anti-virus program on hand, like Disinfectant, to periodically scan your system.
 Protect yourself!